PSFC-HEDP/lettuce/readme.md

 python3 -m pip install -r requirements.txt
 ~~~~
 It will probably say something about user installation because normal site-packages is not writeable.
+That's fine.

 If you're running locally you only need to do the twoth line.
 ~~~bash
 pip install -r requirements.txt
 ~~~

+You'll need the LILAC input deck template.
+LILAC input decks aren't export controlled, but LLE still doesn't like me sharing them freely.
+If you're using this repository, I assume you have LILAC access;
+ask me for the template file and I'll send it to you.
+It goes in `lettuce/resources`.

 ## Recommended workflow